tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 How did you make your friend rage?
-I implemented a greek question mark in his JavaScript code. 🤖
+⚡ AI Joke of the Day: 🤖 Eight bytes walk into a bar.
+The bartender asks, "Can I get you anything?"
+"Yeah," reply the bytes.
+"Make us a double." 🤖

 ---